Dev-Gyinae/Boardgame/README.md

 - Prometheus scrapes metrics from Kubernetes workloads and services
 - Grafana visualizes collected data through dashboards
 - Alerts can be configured for performance thresholds and failures

+## Refer to this repo for executed commands: https://github.com/Dev-Gyinae/boardgame_pipeline/tree/main